-a crucial role in maintaining and preserving joint stability.
+Proprioception is defined as the sense of position and movement of the extremities and is the result of sensory inputs originating from the skin, muscles, and joint structures.
+Proprioceptive sensation plays a crucial role in maintaining and preserving joint stability.
 Studies have shown that proprioception is negatively affected by factors such as age, degenerative joint diseases, ligament injuries, surgical interventions, and hypermobility.
-It has been demonstrated that lesions in the articular cartilage negatively affect the proprioceptive mechanisms of the knee.13 The posterior cruciate ligament (PCL), which plays a crucial role in the stabilization of the knee joint, is a tissue rich in mechanoreceptors, and the density of these mechanoreceptors is known to determine the sensitivity of proprioception.14-16 A study has highlighted the significance of adding balance exercises to the postoperative rehabilitation programs of patients who underwent surgery due to PCL injuries, as these exercises are beneficial for correcting impaired proprioception.17
+It has been demonstrated that lesions in the articular cartilage negatively affect the proprioceptive mechanisms of the knee.
+The posterior cruciate ligament (PCL), which plays a crucial role in the stabilization of the knee joint, is a tissue rich in mechanoreceptors, and the density of these mechanoreceptors is known to determine the sensitivity of proprioception.
+14-16 A study has highlighted the significance of adding balance exercises to the postoperative rehabilitation programs of patients who underwent surgery due to PCL injuries, as these exercises are beneficial for correcting impaired proprioception.

-A few studies have demonstrated that an increase in BMI elevates the risk of ligament and articular damage in the knee joint.^{18,19} These findings suggest that obesity may influence proprioception and balance and could be a significant predisposing factor for injuries.
+A few studies in the literature have demonstrated that an increase in BMI elevates the risk of ligament and articular damage in the knee joint.
+These findings suggest that obesity may influence proprioception and balance, and could be a significant predisposing factor in injuries.

-Excessive body weight has been shown to induce mechanical overloading on the joint, leading to increased activation of mechanoreceptors, which in turn accelerates cartilage damage or osteophyte formation, ultimately contributing to the progression of degeneration in the knee joint.20 This mechanism supports the potential for mechanoreceptor damage in obesity and aligns with our findings.
+Excessive body weight has been shown to induce mechanical overloading on the joint, leading to increased activation of mechanoreceptors, which in turn accelerates cartilage damage or osteophyte formation, ultimately contributing to the progression of degeneration in the knee joint.
+This mechanism supports the potential for mechanoreceptor damage in obesity and aligns with our findings.

-A study examining the relationship between the proprioceptive sensation of the knee joint and body weight found that in individuals with a high BMI, proprioception was significantly reduced in the squat position, where the load-bearing is increased.21 In a study investigating proprioceptive function in the ankle and knee joints of obese children, which supports the findings of our study, it was shown that proprioception was more impaired in the knee joint.
-It was suggested that the change in proprioception in obese children could be related to reduced postural control and changes in the function of proprioceptors in the joint capsule, ligaments, and tendons of the knee joint as a result of prolonged and inappropriate loading.9
+A study examining the relationship between the proprioceptive sensation of the knee joint and body weight found that in individuals with a high BMI, proprioception was significantly reduced in the squat position, where the load-bearing is increased.
+In a study investigating proprioceptive function in the ankle and knee joints of obese children, which supports the findings of our study, it was shown that proprioception was more impaired in the knee joint.
+It was suggested that the change in proprioception in obese children could be related to reduced postural control and changes in the function of proprioceptors in the joint capsule, ligaments, and tendons of the knee joint as a result of prolonged and inappropriate loading.

-In our study, the proprioception measurements of the knee and shoulder were conducted using an isokinetic testing device, which has been widely utilized in many studies and provides more objective results.^{9,22,23} The active repositioning method, which demonstrates active joint position sense, was used in the measurements.
-This method allows for a more functional evaluation of afferent pathways by stimulating both the joint and muscle receptors.
+In our study, the proprioception measurements of the knee and shoulder were conducted using an isokinetic testing device, which has been widely utilized in many studies and provides more objective results.
+9,22,23 The active repositioning method, which demonstrates active joint position sense, was used in the measurements.
+This method allows for a more functional evaluation of afferent pathways by stimulating both joint and muscle receptors.

 Balance control is related to sensory inputs from the vestibular, visual, and somatosensory systems.
-The organization of these inputs within the central nervous system results in coordinated neuromuscular responses that ensure the maintenance of the center of gravity during situations of balance disruption.4 In our study, where we also assessed balance, we found that both static and dynamic balance were statistically worse in the obese group than in the control group.
-In a limited number of studies on obese children and adolescents, an increase in postural instability and fall risk has been identified.^{18,19} Bernard et al. linked these findings to balance problems caused by the forward displacement of the body's center of mass due to increased abdominal fat and suggested that weight loss could lead to a more stable balance.24 A study investigating deficiencies in postural stability in obese individuals found that changes in the center of mass and pressure center, affecting step width, made obese individuals more prone to falling.25
+The organization of these inputs within the central nervous system results in coordinated neuromuscular responses that ensure the maintenance of the center of gravity during situations of balance disruption.
+In our study, where we also assessed balance, we found that both static and dynamic balance were statistically worse in the obese group compared to the control group.
+In a limited number of studies on obese children and adolescents, an increase in postural instability and fall risk has been identified.
+18,19 Bernard et al. linked these findings to balance problems caused by the forward displacement of the body's center of mass due to increased abdominal fat, and suggested that weight loss could lead to a more stable balance.
+A study investigating deficiencies in postural stability in obese individuals found that changes in the center of mass and pressure center, affecting step width, made obese individuals more prone to falling.25